f-ras/hobby-projects/README.md

 ## Games

-### Tic-tac-toe: &ensp ➼ My first creation of a game in C.
+### Tic-tac-toe:  My first creation of a game in C.

 Available in Dutch and English.
 When starting the game choose a language.